×

 Article icon Articles

 Imagine running decades-old software operating smoothly on the latest hardware.
-Yes, hardware emulators make this possible.
+Yes, hardware emulation systems make this possible.

 By removing the reliance on obsolete hardware, they ensure uninterrupted operations for mission-critical applications and strengthen IT infrastructure resilience.
 Beyond this, hardware emulators offer diverse use cases tailored to various needs.